awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-json-humantaskactivationconditions-rekognition-example.md

 ## Examples<a name="a2i-json-rek-activation-condition-examples"></a>

-**Example 1: Use ModerationLabelConfidenceCheck with the And operator**
+**Example 1: Use `ModerationLabelConfidenceCheck` with the `And` operator**

-The following example of a `HumanLoopActivationConditions` condition triggers a HumanLoop when one or more of the following conditions are met:
+The following example of a `HumanLoopActivationConditions` condition initiates a human loop when one or more of the following conditions are met:
 + Amazon Rekognition detects the `Graphic Male Nudity` moderation label with a confidence between 90 and 99\.
 + Amazon Rekognition detects the `Graphic Female Nudity` moderation label with a confidence between 80 and 99\.

-Note the use of the Or and And logical operators to model this logic\.
+Note the use of the `Or` and `And` logical operators to model this logic\.

-Although only one of the two conditions under the `Or` operator need to evaluate to true for a HumanLoop to be created, Amazon Augmented AI evaluates all conditions\.
-Human reviewers are asked to review the moderation labels for all the conditions that evaluated to true\.
+Although only one of the two conditions under the `Or` operator needs to evaluate to `true` for a human loop to be created, Amazon Augmented AI evaluates all conditions\.
+Human reviewers are asked to review the moderation labels for all the conditions that evaluated to `true`\.

 ```
 {